Brain tumour

 Why early detection matters

 Brain tumours don’t always cause symptoms right away, and when they do, it’s often because they’ve grown large enough to affect surrounding tissue.
-Detecting changes early can mean the difference between simple monitoring and urgent treatment.
+Detecting changes early offers substantially more treatment options and better outcomes.

 How Elfcare can help